TokisakiKurumi2001/pytorch_nlp_learn/REPO.md

 ## DeepSpeed Full Training

-This repo not only fine-tune the LLM with deepspeed (Zero-3) but also provide some estimation on the resources needed.
+This repo not only fine-tunes the LLM with deepspeed (Zero-3) but also provides some estimation on the resources needed.

 ```text
 For 1.5B, use zero3.json is enough.
 GPU: 4, RAM: 128GB, CPU: 20 cores